NAL-i5K/GFF3toolkit/README.md

 # bin/

-Running scripts for a specific purpose
+Running scripts for specific purposes

     gff3-sort.py: Sort a GFF3 file according to the order of Scaffold, coordinates on a Scaffold, and feature relationship based on sequence ontology